-As discussed in section 4, European UCITS funds are increasingly notified outside Europe, in particular in Asia-Pacific.
-Important countries are notably Chile, Hong Kong, Japan, South Korea, Macau, Singapore and Taiwan, where UCITS funds are at the meantime increasingly notified because of its international recognition.
-According to a large volume of practitioner reports and marketing materials, this trend is largely attributable to the high investor protection standard offered by UCITS.
-This is why an increasing number of national regulators allow UCITS funds to distribute their fund units to domestic retail investors.
+As discussed in Section 4, European UCITS funds are increasingly notified outside Europe, particularly in the Asia-Pacific.
+Important countries are notably Chile, Hong Kong, Japan, South Korea, Macau, Singapore, and Taiwan, where UCITS funds are increasingly notified because of their international recognition.
+According to a large volume of practitioner reports and marketing materials, this trend is largely attributable to the high investor protection standards offered by the UCITS.
+This is why increasing numbers of national regulators allow UCITS funds to distribute their fund units to domestic retail investors.
 Our sample offers the opportunity to test the impact on such notification patterns, since we have information on the full spectrum of notifications worldwide.

-Table 7 shows that for equity funds, notifications outside Europe likewise drive substantial part of the increased legal environment in the countries of notification.
-This effect is primarily attributable to notifications in the Asia-Pacific area.
-The economic significance is similar to that in Table 5, but slightly greater for notifications outside Europe in Table 7, and the statistical significance is similar with all regressions showing significance at the 5% level.
-As well, the control variables show similar patterns as in Table 5.
+Table 7 shows that for equity funds, notifications outside Europe likewise drive a substantial part of the increased legal environment in the countries of notification.
+This effect is primarily attributable to notifications in the Asia-Pacific.
+The economic significance is similar to that in Table 5, but slightly greater for the notifications outside Europe shown in Table 7, and the statistical significance is similar, with all regressions showing significance at the 5% level.
+In addition, the control variables show similar patterns as in Table 5.